 What are the challenges of one-time internal courses when building organisational capability?

-Internal courses are the best way to ensure an alignment between your organisational capability and company strategy.
+Internally created courses are the best way to ensure true alignment between a capability-led L&D and organisational goals.
 But one-time courses pose a unique challenge.

 Related Reads on This Topic